ericmwalk/weblog.lol/weblog/2022/07/2022-07-12_poor-doodle.md

 ---
+title: "Poor doodle 🐶"
 publish: "true"
 date: 2022-07-12 09:18:06
-tags:
-- "Running"
-- "Dogs"
+tags: "Running", "Dogs"
 url: https://ericmwalk.blog/2022/07/12/poor-doodle.html
 ---

-# Poor doodle 🐶
 Yesterday our dog woke up and nothing seemed off as I took her outside as I normally do.
 However, when we got back inside and I normally give her a treat with her daily pill in it she sniffed it and just walked away.
 That is not normal at all...

 ![](https://ericmwalk.blog/uploads/2022/eb97864848.jpg)